pranalimahale/Shop_Bridge_Website/README.md

 Project name:Shop bridge website

-Description :This is a website related to adding some item in the database and displaying data.
-             In this website add name,price,description and image upload.
+Description :This is a website related to adding some item in the database and displaying data.In this website add name,price,description and image upload.
-             On this website we are using Local Database.
-             When you click the Show data button then grid shows all the insert records.
+             On this website we are using Local Database.When you click the Show data button then grid shows all the insert records.
              If you see individual record details then you click the Edit button it is redirected to the product show controller action method and see selected record data.